Attack on Titan: Accolades

 Attack on Titan was one of the Manga Division's Jury Recommended Works at the 14th and 15th installments of the Japan Media Arts Festival Awards in 2010 and 2011, respectively.
 The 2011 edition of Kono Manga ga Sugoi!, which surveys professionals in the manga and publishing industry, named Attack on Titan the best manga series for male readers.
 The 2012 edition named it the eighth best, while the 2014 edition named it the sixth best.
 The series won the "Shōnen Tournament 2013" by the editorial staff of the French website Manga-News.
-On Kadokawa Media Factory's Da Vinci magazine "Book of the Year" list, Attack on Titan topped the list for two consecutive years in 2013 and 2014.
-In 2019, Comic Book Resources labeled Attack on Titan as the best manga of the 2010s.
-On TV Asahi's Manga Sōsenkyo 2021 poll, in which 150.000 people voted for their top 100 manga series, Attack on Titan ranked sixth.
-The Young Adult Library Services Association in the United States named the series one of its "Great Graphic Novels for Teens" in 2013.
+On Kadokawa Media Factory's Da Vinci magazine's "Book of the Year" list, Attack on Titan topped the list for two consecutive years in 2013 and 2014.
+In 2019, Comic Book Resources named Attack on Titan the best manga of the 2010s.
+On TV Asahi's Manga Sōsenkyo 2021 poll, in which 150,000 people voted for their top 100 manga series, Attack on Titan ranked sixth.
+The Young Adult Library Services Association in the United States named the series one of its "Great Graphic Novels for Teens" list in 2013.
 In 2021, the Attack on Titan for Giants large-scale volume broke the Guinness World Record for the "largest comic book published", previously held by Turma da Mônica.

 Awards and nominations

-Popular culture
+In popular culture

-The Attack on Titan series has been represented in mainstream pop culture, including commercial advertisements for Subaru, Snickers, and Wonda Coffee.
-Its characters have been referenced in the animated series The Simpsons, and The Amazing World of Gumball, the Korean drama Surplus Princess, and Japanese rock star Yoshiki's fashion brand Yoshikimono.
-Before the start of the San Diego Padres and the Los Angeles Dodgers game held on July 5, 2019, the Colossal Titan mascot made an appearance and performed the ceremonial first pitch before taking a photo-op with Dodgers pitcher Kenta Maeda who sported the Colossal Titan baseball glove.
+The Attack on Titan series has been referenced in mainstream pop culture, including commercial advertisements for Subaru, Snickers, and Wonda Coffee.
+Its characters have been referenced in the animated series The Simpsons and The Amazing World of Gumball, the Korean drama Surplus Princess, and Japanese rock star Yoshiki's fashion brand Yoshikimono.
+Before the start of the San Diego Padres–Los Angeles Dodgers game held on July 5, 2019, the Colossal Titan mascot made an appearance and performed the ceremonial first pitch before taking a photo-op with Dodgers pitcher Kenta Maeda, who sported a Colossal Titan baseball glove.